IgniteTalks/ignite-submission-site/readme.md

 - update the section `GOOGLE_FORM_LINK` in page3.html with the URL to the Google form
 - upload the entire directory to your web server.
 A suggestion is to make a subdirectory such as http://IgniteXYZ.com/submit
 - share the link http://IgniteXYZ.com/submit with your potential presenters
+- the submissions will go into the Google form (you can set a notification to email you when they arrive)